---->

 Newton was the chief proponent of defined mathematical behaviour

-because he could see no way to decide between the alternative
+because he could see no way to certainly decide or prove between the alternative

 Gilbert and Descartes physics explanations ('Newton's Dilemma') or

-between alternative explanations of light.
+between equivalent alternative explanations of light.
 If different theories could fit

-the same mathematics then they were either really the same theory or
+the same mathematics then maybe they were either really the same theory or

 were compatible image theories and descriptions that only appeared